R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 VTF Skins
 ---------

 Since vtf modding was majorly for introducing custom weapon skins.
 Most of the development on VTF modding was designed focused on custom weapon skins.
-Though understanding how custom VTF skins is specific, it is needed in order to VTF mod other textures.
+Although understanding how custom weapon VTF skins is specific, it is needed in order to VTF mod other textures.

-Most textures in the game use .dds.
-We can make them use .vtf.
+Most textures in the game use .dds but we can make them use .vtf.

 What we'll be doing is extracting the model.
 Replacing the texture path in the mdl to lead to our texture.
 Then using our texture and allowing for extra properties.